The diverse perspectives and backgrounds of international students help make Carnegie Mellon the innovative

 Nonnative Speaker Testing Requirements

-If your native language is not English, official results from the Test of English as a Foreign Language (TOEFL)*, the International English Language Testing System (IELTS) or its online equivalent (IELTS Online), or the Duolingo English Test (DET), or the Cambridge English Assessment are required.
+If your native language is not English, official results from the Test of English as a Foreign Language (TOEFL)*, the International English Language Testing System (IELTS) or its online equivalent (IELTS Online), the Duolingo English Test (DET), or the Cambridge English Assessment are required.
 Scores should be no more than two years old at the time of application, and we prefer that you submit all English proficiency test results from the past two years.

 * Should a student take the TOEFL more than once, we'll use the set of TOEFL scores corresponding with the highest overall score.
 We don't use TOEFL MyBest scores, which ‘superscore’ subsection results from more than one test administration of the TOEFL.